JustAnyones/Plugin-creator-website/docs/docs/draft-types/category.md

 ### index
 ::: type: boolean
 ::: version-changed: 1.12.12
+::: version-changed: 1.12.13

 Whether to allow the draft to be indexed by Lua methods.

-**By default**, the value will be true unless the draft is of type "script", "data" or "scenario".
+**By default**, the value will be true unless the draft is scenario draft.

 ### inherit
 ::: type: boolean